levon003/levon003.github.io/_drafts/post-ideas.md

         Avoid current events - although articles related to current events are fine/good!
     Avoid stuff related to images
     Avoid categories (edit list articles instead)
+ - ANN for vector search
+    pgvector's two options
+    How much slower the exact approach is than the approximation What are the actual costs of the approximation?
+How much will this hurt retrieval performance, and is this exacerbated at particular values of k (number of highest-similarity entries retrieved)?